-Travis CI allows you to run multiple jobs as part of the same CI build.
+Travis CI allows you to run multiple concurrent jobs as part of the same CI build.
 They even allow for up to 200 parallel jobs for open source projects (the same for private repositories).
 You can leverage that using Travis build matrix feature to run your project way faster by splitting tests into many smaller jobs that will run a subset of your test suite.

 How build matrix feature works?

 Build matrix feature allows to automatically create a matrix of all possible combinations of language and environment dependent set of configuration options.
 For instance, when you want to test your project on 2 different programming language versions and with 2 different browsers then Travis would generate 4 parallel jobs running your tests for each programming language and browser.